Disneyland Resort 2027: The Complete Guide to What’s New, When to Go, and How to Plan

 Ticket prices continue to rise.
 Disneyland’s tiered pricing system means peak days (particularly summer weekends, holidays, and days surrounding new attraction openings) carry premium price tags.
 Multi-day tickets offer dramatically better per-day value, so if you’re visiting for more than one day, a 3- or 4-day ticket is almost always the smarter financial decision.
 You can also save by buying tickets from a reputable seller like Undercover Tourist or Get Away Today.
 We have purchased from both places at different times after comparing prices and saved a bit.
 (Every little bit of savings counts!)

 For Oogie Boogie Bash, book immediately when dates open.
-Based on recent years, tickets go on sale in the summer of 2027, and some dates sell out quickly.
+Tickets go on sale in late spring or early summer, and some dates sell out quickly.
 If the Halloween party is a priority, set a reminder and buy them the moment they’re available.

 Final Verdict: Should You Visit Disneyland Resort in 2027?